wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Safe Round-Trips

 A very common scenario for Hub-and-Spoke style applications is to want to round-trip a delivery from a Spoke chain to the Hub chain and then back.
 In this case, it's generally a good idea to capture a large `maxTransactionFee` and then perform a `forward` from the Hub chain with the end-user's wallet set to the `refundAddress`.
-Thus the end user is ultimately returned all unused funds.
+Thus, the end user is ultimately returned all unused funds.

 ### Bridging Multiple Tokens